Loyola University Chicago

 This course explores government's role in organizing, financing and delivering healthcare.
 With an emphasis on policy formation, advocacy and change, students apply policy analysis tools to contemporary public health and healthcare problems.
 Using examples such as Medicare, Medicaid or mental health policy, the course highlights the role of leadership as a key component of successful policymaking.

-1) Explain how federal, state, and local health policy is formulated and implemented; 2) Assess the balance between public good and individual rights in the policy process; 3) Analyze the impact of specific healthcare policy on health outcomes and the delivery of healthcare; 4) Identify future health policy directions that would improve the health status of Americans; 5) Explore resources to enhance understanding of leadership in health policy; and 6) Explain the role of leadership in advocating for healthcare policy change
+Explain how federal, state, and local health policy is formulated and implemented; Assess the balance between public good and individual rights in the policy process; Analyze the impact of specific healthcare policy on health outcomes and the delivery of healthcare; Identify future health policy directions that would improve the health status of Americans; Describe the role of individual and organizational leadership in influencing and improving policy outcomes

 Outcomes

-1) Explain how federal, state, and local health policy is formulated and implemented; 2) Assess the balance between public good and individual rights in the policy process; 3) Analyze the impact of specific healthcare policy on health outcomes and the delivery of healthcare; 4) Identify future health policy directions that would improve the health status of Americans; 5) Explore resources to enhance understanding of leadership in health policy; and 6) Explain the role of leadership in advocating for healthcare policy change
+Explain how federal, state, and local health policy is formulated and implemented; Assess the balance between public good and individual rights in the policy process; Analyze the impact of specific healthcare policy on health outcomes and the delivery of healthcare; Identify future health policy directions that would improve the health status of Americans; Describe the role of individual and organizational leadership in influencing and improving policy outcomes

 HSM 345 Healthcare Data Analytics (3 Credit Hours)

-1) Discuss the role of data analytics in clinical and operational improvement efforts; 2) Demonstrate basic skills in the use of assigned business intelligence tools or applications; 3) Apply analytic techniques to health and healthcare data; 4) Identify meaningful patterns and trends in data sets to inform business decisions; 5) Understand and interpret business needs and extract appropriate data necessary to solve problems
+Discuss the role of data analytics in clinical and operational improvement efforts; Apply analytic techniques to health and healthcare data using business intelligence tools or applications; Identify meaningful patterns and trends in data sets to inform business decisions; Understand and interpret business needs and extract appropriate data necessary to solve problems; Propose solutions to complex business problems that are supported by data analysis & visualizations

 Outcomes

-1) Discuss the role of data analytics in clinical and operational improvement efforts; 2) Demonstrate basic skills in the use of assigned business intelligence tools or applications; 3) Apply analytic techniques to health and healthcare data; 4) Identify meaningful patterns and trends in data sets to inform business decisions; 5) Understand and interpret business needs and extract appropriate data necessary to solve problems
+Discuss the role of data analytics in clinical and operational improvement efforts; Apply analytic techniques to health and healthcare data using business intelligence tools or applications; Identify meaningful patterns and trends in data sets to inform business decisions; Understand and interpret business needs and extract appropriate data necessary to solve problems; Propose solutions to complex business problems that are supported by data analysis & visualizations

 HSM 350 Healthcare Administration Capstone (3 Credit Hours)